the-emoji-guy/twemoji-colr-for-Win10/README.md

 ## Run the code

 I would recommend running the commands first on the provided files to test if the environment is working properly.
-The `Twemoji` working directory should contain a file called `twe-svg.zip` which we will use as our first test.
+The `Twemoji` working directory should contain a file called `twe-svg.zip` which we can use for our first test.

 <br>